 Why share?
-During the first half of 2021, Minnesota policymakers will be making decisions that will affect our everyday lives.
-Collectively, we have the power to influence those decisions by advocating for our needs and priorities.
+Minnesota policymakers are making decisions that will affect all of us.
+We have the power to influence those decisions by advocating for our needs and priorities.

-With some of the worst racial disparities in the nation, we are well aware that Minnesota is long overdue for real, substantial change.
-And, the COVID-19 pandemic and resulting recession have only exacerbated the needs of our Minnesota households and laid bare the longstanding inequities that exist in our state.
-It is up to us to hold our policymakers accountable as they will need to make decisions that not only respond to the needs of the pandemic and economic downturn, but also make real progress on racial equity.
+With rising income inequality and some of the worst racial disparities in the nation, Minnesota is long overdue for real, substantial change.
+It is up to us to call on our policymakers to make bold decisions that respond to the ongoing health and economic impact of the pandemic, and make real progress toward a stronger, more equitable recovery.

-One powerful way to do that is by sharing the stories and experiences of everyday Minnesotans—you!
-Your voices can help mold strong, thoughtful policies that will build a better Minnesota: use them!
+One powerful way to do that is by lifting up the experiences of everyday Minnesotans – you!
+Your voice can support strong, thoughtful policies to build a better future: use it!

 Arc Northland fully supports higher wages and benefits proposed by the Collective Bargaining Unit for hard-working PCAs, however, we need to ensure that the reimbursement rate for providers adequately funds these increases.
 As a PCA Choice agency, Arc Northland is still struggling from the inadequate reimbursement rate from two years ago, when the PCA wage went up by $1.25 but the reimbursement rate only was increased by 40 cents.
 If once again the proposed rate does not support the wage requirements, we will be forced to have a difficult conversation with our Board of Directors about the feasibility of continuing the PCA Choice Service.
 This would be devastating to the 200+ people with disabilities and their families who depend on Arc Northland to provide this service.
 It is our hope to continue to engage with the Legislature and the Department of Human Services on how the funding that is coming from the American Recovery Act could help us in the short term, until the PCA Rate Framework is implemented in January of 2023.
 PCA’s do important work and they deserve a decent wage, but if the reimbursement is not adequate, no one wins, because the jobs they currently hold will be unsustainable and the people being served will be left little to no options, other than nursing homes.
 That is not what people want and will cost the state substantially more funding than a rate adjustment for PCA wages.
 Help us, help people receive the services they need to stay in their own homes and keep all the valuable PCA’s employed.
 Thank you!
 Laurie Berner, Executive Director